 - Other academic administrators and staff involved in quality assurance processes

 - Members of the Committee on Academic Policy & Programs

-The VPAP office will report to the Quality Council in one year (September 2018) on the University’s response to these recommendations.
+The VPAP Office reported to the Quality Council one year later (September 2018) on the University’s response to these recommendations.

 Quality Council documents (background on how audits are conducted for all Ontario universities):

 QC Audit Schedule and Reports